 RSA: When your career is one day looked back on, how do you hope people will describe the legacy of Victoria Mboko?

-V.M: Well, I hope people would describe It’s hard to imagine looking back at my career because it just started honestly, but I want to make a really great impact on the sport.
-It’d be really a heartwarming feeling that you could somewhat change the sport with your story or where I come from.
-And I want to inspire the next generation of tennis, especially tennis in Canada or even tennis in Africa, if I could be a role model for many young girls or young kids who may not believe that they have a chance.
-But I think if I have that impact on others, that’s the type of legacy I would want to attach myself with.
+V.M: It’s hard to imagine looking back at my career since it’s only just beginning, but I hope to make a meaningful impact on the sport.
+It would be incredibly heartwarming to feel that my story, or where I come from, could help change the sport in some way.
+I want to inspire the next generation of tennis players, whether in Canada or even in Africa, and be a role model for young girls or kids who might not believe they have a chance.
+If I can have that kind of impact on others, that’s the legacy I would love to leave.

 TEAM: